Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023

 thyroid (a butterfly-shaped gland located at the front of the neck), to produce

-increased slightly but T3 and T4 are normal.
+increased slightly (little bit) but T3 and T4 are normal.

 - Surgery of the thyroid gland, for example, due to some abnormal thyroid tissue, removal during the neck and head surgery.